thecodechaser/portfolio-bootstrap/README.md

 # Portfolio-Bootstrap

 > Portfolio-bootstrap project is my personal portfolio with my details and previous project works and includes contact me form.
-This project is completely responsive for mobile and desktop. and developed my completely Bootstrap framework
+This project is completely responsive for mobile and desktop. and developed by completely Bootstrap framework

 ## Screenshots: